douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * haveno - harbor, port
 * havi - to have
 * havigi - to provide, to supply
+* haŭto - skin
 * hejma - home
+* hejmbesto - pet
 * hejme - at home
+* hejmi - to be home to
 * hejmo - home
 * hela - bright, clear
 * heliocentrisma - heliocentric